-- Copies of passport, visa (if applicable), credit and debit cards, flight information, and lodging information
+- Copies of passport and visa (if applicable), credit and debit cards, travel itineraries, and lodging information

-- Copies of the student's CISI Insurance card and information on how to file a claim
+- Copies of the student’s health insurance card and information on how to file a claim

-- The address where students can receive mail in their study abroad destination (can be found in the individual program handbooks)
+- The address where students can receive mail at their program site (can be found in the individual program handbooks)

-- Contact information for ACM's Chicago office and the Off-Campus Study Office of the student's home campus
+- Contact information for ACM’s consortial office and the Off-Campus Study Office of the student’s home campus

 - Any information you might need in order to file the student’s taxes in their absence (for spring programs only)